Which health insurance companies are non-profit?

 When comparing nonprofit health funds, you might see the terms ‘open’ and ‘restricted’.
 Open health funds are open to anyone, while you must be a member of a certain group or industry to join a restricted health fund.

-These funds may also offer products that are customised to suit members of a specific group or industry, which can make them attractive options.
+These funds may offer products that are customised to suit members of a specific group or industry, which can make them attractive options.

 Restricted health funds are often nonprofit, and eligibility requirements often extend to include family members.
 Check out our guide on restricted funds to learn more.